 In this lab, you will build a container image with an example application, deploy it to Kubernetes, and modify the configuration and code of the deployed application.

 We will use a tiny shell script as a demo.
-It returns pong in
+It returns pong in response to a request to the /ping

 About werf